Are Himalayan salt lamps safe for cats?

 Treatment for salt toxicity in cats

 If your cat has ingested too much salt you must get them to a qualified veterinarian.
-Also be aware that your pet may need to remain in the hospital as they may require an infusion to slowly allow their blood to return to the correct sodium and chloride levels.
-You also need to understand that high levels of salt can cause severe neurological problems so keep a close eye on your pet for any sign of neurological issues.
-You may be able to get some initial advice via a pet poison helpline, but remember any medical intervention will need to be delivered by a qualified professional.
+Also be aware that your pet may need to remain in the hospital as they may require an infusion to slowly allow their blood to return to the correct levels of sodium and correct levels of chloride.
+You also need to understand that high levels of salt can cause severe neurological problems.
+Keep a close eye on your pet for any sign of neurological issues.
+You may be able to get some initial advice via a pet poison helpline, however any medical intervention must be delivered by a qualified professional.

 Summary